 Access to products that contain more than .3% THC require eligibility for a medical program or to be in a state that allows “adult use” or “recreational.”
 Illinois will be the 11th state to launch “adult access” to cannabis on January 1st.
 That means anyone 21 years of age can make limited purchases by simply presenting their state ID at an Illinois cannabis dispensary.
 All products sold from Illinois dispensaries are grown indoors under extreme security and maximum requirements for purity.

 People in Illinois will continue to access our medical cannabis program because of the extra benefits.
 Medical cannabis status removes high tax rates and allows growing up to 5 plants.

 Those who don’t achieve desired results from CBD-only products may be considering products with THC while being apprehensive about impairment.
 As they say, it’s all in the dose.
 Using a “start low, go slow” approach patients may achieve substantial pain relief with little to no psychoactive effects.

 Recently, cannabis and other “vape” products have received scrutiny following severe lung damage including death.
 This is the result of unscrupulous producers using ordinarily safe ingredients that have dangerous effects when heated and inhaled.
 The FDA is investigating the sources and will certainly reveal the perpetrators.

-Thankfully, cannabis products are available in many forms so that it can be consumed safely in consistent dosage with controlled effects.
+Thankfully, cannabis products are available in many forms so that they can be consumed safely in consistent dosages with controlled effects.
 Gummies, capsules, topical salves and transdermal patches to name a few.